usethesource/rascal-website/courses/Recipes/Languages/Exp/Concrete/NoLayout/NoLayout.md

 Notes:

-<1> Defines a lexical syntax rule for IntegerLiterals; they consist of one or more digits.
+<1> Defines a lexical syntax rule for IntegerLiterals; They consist of one or more digits.
 <2> Defines the alternatives for Exp.
 The keyword `start` means that this is a start symbol of the grammar.
 <3> Defines alternative #1: an `IntegerLiteral`.
 <4> Defines alternative #2: parentheses.
 The `|` says that this alternative has the same priority as the previous one.